 Communication

-Study of the fundamental principles and practices of oral communication and rhetorical strategies; methods of selecting, organizing, evaluating and communicating information.
+Study of the fundamental principles and practices of oral communication and rhetorical strategies through the development of public speaking, interpersonal engagement, and message design skills.
 Designed to give students an understanding of their own speaking and listening abilities and an opportunity to develop these abilities to make them more effective in various communication situations.
-Enrollment limited

 COMM 2361: Introduction to the Mass Media